microsoft/FHIR-Converter/docs/using-helpers-concept.md

 # Using helpers

 Helper functions are a useful tool when creating templates.
-In the following sections, we have given some example of how to use the included helper functions for the FHIR converter.
+In the following sections, we have given some example of how to use the included helper functions for the FHIR Converter.
 You can see the full list of included helper functions [here](helper-functions-summary.md).

 ## Basic Operators